-- Define the need, problem, or question. - Locate, access, and retrieve information from a variety of print, electronic, and human information resources. - Assess the credibility, currency, reliability, validity, and appropriateness of the information retrieved. - Compile the information so it can be used to meet the information need, solve the problem, or answer the question.

-Communicate the information legally and ethically using a variety 2.
-Temporary military service that resulted in an interrupted semesof channels directed at a range of audiences.
+- 1. Define the need, problem, or question. - 2.
+Locate, access, and retrieve information from a variety of print, electronic, and human information resources. - 3.
+Assess the credibility, currency, reliability, validity, and appropriateness of the information retrieved. - 4.
+Compile the information so it can be used to meet the information need, solve the problem, or answer the question. - 5.
+Communicate the information legally and ethically using a variety of channels directed at a range of audiences.